 Afflicted in every way…but eternal glory is awaitin’

-There are things that are seen…but we look toward the unseen.
+Some things are seen…but we look toward the unseen.

 For the things that are seen are temporary…but our HOPE is in eternity!